 The flu, or influenza, is a viral disease of the respiratory tract—the nose, throat, bronchial tubes and lungs—and is highly contagious.
 A cold is a less severe viral infection, and often includes a runny nose, sneezing and coughing.
 Unlike flu, colds typically don't cause fever.

 The flu, or influenza, is a viral disease of the respiratory tract—the nose, throat, bronchial tubes and lungs—and is highly contagious.
 It is spread though airborne droplets of moisture produced by coughs or sneezes.
-When you breathe these germs in through your nose or mouth, you may come down with the flu, generally within one to three days of exposure.
+When you breathe these germs in through your nose or mouth, you may come down with the flu, generally within one to four days of exposure.